m-zakeri/Entrep/docs/index.md

 ### Main References

 1. Bill Aulet, *Disciplined Entrepreneurship: 24 Steps to a Successful Startup*, 2024.
-2. Noam Wasserman, *The Founder’s Dilemmas*, 2012.
+2. Noam Wasserman, *The Founders' Dilemmas*, 2012.
 3. Eric Ries, *The Lean Startup*, 2011.
 4. Peter Thiel, *Zero to One*, 2014.
-5. Eric Schmidt & Jonathan Rosenberg, *How Google Works*, 2014.
+5. Eric Schmidt and Jonathan Rosenberg, *How Google Works*, 2014.
 6. Laszlo Bock, *Work Rules!*, 2015.

 ---

 ## Resources